 - (1) Cash Bonds; Minimum Amount.
 Cash bonds ordered to be posted with the Clerk in probate and other matters will be in the amount of at least \$25 and shall be paid in cash. - (2) --Same; Withdrawal.
-The party posting a cash bond, promptly at the conclusion of the matter to which it relates, shall present to the Court an order authorizing withdrawal. - (g) Waiver of Fees.
-Requests to waive fees other than filing fees shall be presented to the clerk.
+The party posting a cash bond, promptly at the conclusion of the matter to which it relates, shall present to the Court an order authorizing withdrawal. - (g) Waiver of ECR On-Line frees.
+Requests to waive fees for ECR On-line other than filing fees shall be presented to the clerk.
 Forms and instructions for these waivers are available at the clerk's office or on the clerk's website: https://kingcounty.gov/en/dept/dia.aspx.